-The holidays are almost here, and rarely have diners been so eager to make plans.
-Because last year was generally light on in-person gatherings, people are eager to celebrate over meals with families and friends this year.
-In fact, a whopping 93% of diners are excited to make up for missed celebrations by going out to dinner at their favorite restaurant, according to a recent OpenTable diner survey.
+When the holidays roll around, a whopping 93% of diners are excited to celebrate by going out to dinner at their favorite restaurant, according to a recent OpenTable diner survey.
 And many of these occasions will take place in restaurants.

 So it’s the perfect time to create OpenTable Experiences with a festive, seasonal flare.
 Not only can experiences help guests make special memories, but they can also help restaurants.
 First of all, experiences make it easier for diners to discover you when they’re searching OpenTable.
 And when you use prepaid Experiences, it can provide more predictable cash flow while minimizing the risk of cancellations and no-shows.